The1Azreen/Discord-Rich-Presence-DB/README.md

 # Discord-Rich-Presence-DB

+### This project aims to develop a Unity-based application that enables users to manage their game list while customizing their Discord experience.
+The primary goal is to allow users to set custom statuses from their curated list of games.
+This project leverages datasets from Kaggle and uses SQLite as the backend database management system (DBMS).

+### The scope of the work includes building a user-friendly front-end using Unity Engine (C#) that interacts seamlessly with the SQLite database and the Discord API.
+The application allows users to register and login, curate their game list, search, and sort games, view other users' lists, and set custom Discord statuses based on their game preferences.

 ## TUTORIAL
 **Importing the Project**
 Due to Unity's project size exceeding GitHub's file size limit, we have compressed the project into a Unity package.
 You can import it into another Unity project to see how the code works.